Make Lasting Friends in Church

 The above Mystery Worshipper did not understand that making friends takes time.

-Determination: You Will Persevere and Be a Friend to Make a Friend
+Persevere to Make a Friend

 A man turned to his wife while leaving church one Sunday in a huff.
 The man told his wife in the parking lot, “Honey, we are never coming back to this church.
 The people don’t like me.
 They didn’t like what I wore.
 Nobody was friendly.
 Why I even tried to shake hands with a deacon, who turned on his heels and walked the other way.”
 His wife smiled and said, “I’ll give you three reasons why we are coming back – 1.
 Jesus said, ‘Love your neighbor,’ 2.
 That deacon is a neighbor, and 3.
 You’ve got to come back; … you’re the pastor!”

 Tom Whittaker’s right foot needed to be amputated following a car accident in 1979.
 He thought this derailed his future as a young athlete.
 Yet following this serious accident, he regained his strength and continued mountain climbing.
 His first attempt on Everest was in 1995.
 On May 27, 1998, on his third attempt, Whittaker reached the summit of Mt.
 Everest, a lifelong dream, making him the first person with a disability to accomplish this feat.
 Tom Whitaker of Arizona was the first disabled person to climb Mt.
 Everest.
-His right foot was amputated following an auto accident.

 My young sons and I heard him speak about what he learned on his journey to conquer Everest, where he said, “Don’t let the averted gaze of others deter you from your appointed destination.”